Primary

 Also targets: Glutes, Quadriceps, Hamstrings

-Want Trap Bar Deadlift in your program?
+See where Trap Bar Deadlift fits in your weekly plan

 Step inside the trap bar.